-DCA Guidance: Procurement for Application Development and Administrative Services when contracting with Regional Commissions (RCs).
+DCA Guidance: Procurement for Application Development and Administrative Services

+HOME payments for Grant Administration services are subject to the "competitive negotiation" requirements of 24 CFR 570.489(g).
+These provisions apply, typically, to contracts with private consultants, and are not necessary when contracting with Regional Commissions (RCs).
 Note, however, that RCs that wish to subcontract directly with private consultants must use the procedures in this section and follow the requirements of 24 CFR 570.489(g), before entering into subcontracts with private consultants.
 Alternately, the local government may contract with both an RC and private consultant provided the requirements herein are followed for the procurement of the private consultant.